Christen Ager-Hanssen: Joint venture with the National Pension Fund of Sweden

 In early 1998, Ager-Hanssen made a bid for NetSys Technology Group, including Webware and Polarsearch, together with the National Pension Fund of Sweden.
 The bid was successful and ended up with Ager-Hanssen controlling 60% of the company through a newly established joint venture with the National Pension Fund of Sweden.
 Kinnevik and other shareholders subsequently made a successful exit.
-In June 1998, Ager-Hanssen made a successful hostile cash bid on the publicly-traded company Verimation AB for SEK 120 million.
+In June 1998, Ager-Hanssen made a successful hostile cash bid on the publicly traded company Verimation AB for SEK 120 million.
 Ager-Hanssen thereafter delisted the company and integrated the business into the joint venture with the Pension Fund.
 Verimation had developed one of the first email systems in the world and branded it Memo.
 Memo had approximately 2.5 million end-user clients at the time and was well established among Fortune 500 companies.
 Later that year, the NetSys Technology Group was valued at more than USD 388 million.

 NASDAQ - Graph including the Dot-com Bubble.

 Just before the dot-com bubble burst in 2000, Ager-Hanssen chose to divest his shares in the joint venture with the Pension Fund.
 The profit from the divestment was used to fuel his investment activities.
 The National Pension Fund lost more than SEK 350 million on the investment.
 Their perceived lack of competence was criticized lengthily in the Swedish press, and they tried to escape the spotlight by blaming Ager-Hanssen.
-Later that year, NetSys Technology Group was valued to more than USD 388 million.
+Later that year, NetSys Technology Group was valued to more than US$388 million.